TEXTto911 – Call if you can, Text if you must

 When should I Text to 911?

-- If you are deaf, hard of hearing, or speech impaired.
+- If you are deaf, hard of hearing, or have a speech disability.

 - When you are unable to speak as a result of an injury or medical emergency.